bsiddiqui/bookshelf-history/README.md

 History now supports an `authorCallback(model)` option that will allow you to implement a function to return the `id` and `source` of the author who requested the model mutation.
-The implementation is up to you, but the most popular choice is to use the [continuation pattern](https://www.npmjs.com/package/continuation-local-storage).
+The implementation is up to you, but the most popular choice is to use the [continuation pattern](https://www.npmjs.com/package/cls-hooked).

 ```
-const getNamespace = require('continuation-local-storage').getNamespace
+const getNamespace = require('cls-hooked').getNamespace
 const localStorage = getNamespace('auth')
 ```